Making Data Secure By Default

 The Most Effective Approach to Data Security

 Now, there’s a new hardware-level approach being implemented by nearly every major hardware and cloud vendor.
-Secure enclaves establish a more secure, comprehensive solution that protects data, applications, and storage from insiders and third parties wherever they’re executed and stored—on-premises, and in both private and public clouds.
+Secure enclaves establish a more secure, comprehensive solution that protects data, applications, and storage by default, wherever they’re executed and stored—on-premises, and in both private and public clouds.

 A secure enclave provides CPU hardware-level memory encryption on every server, by isolating application code and data from anyone--regardless of administrative privileges--and encrypting its memory.
 With additional software, secure enclaves enable the encryption of both storage and network data for simple full stack security.

 Prepare for the Move to Secure Enclaves

 Ask your team these questions: